TS 101 Smart Cycling:

 This two day course will get you comfortable on the road and ready to commute or make those short trips to the store, library, or park.
 This course includes a 3 hour classroom portion as well as a 6 hour road portion.
 You will learn the following: proper bike & helmet fit, safety tips for riding in traffic, techniques for navigating hazardous roads, emergency maneuvers, using public transit with a bike, your legal rights and responsibilities.
 You will also receive hands on instruction on fixing a flat and bicycle adjustments.
+Children under 18 are welcome, but must be accompanied by an adult.
 To see classes, click here.

 Not comfortable on the road?
 Get ready for your commute as we cover general bike safety, legal rights and responsibilities, and emergency maneuver skills.
 Course includes 1.5 hour classroom learning, 2.5 hours on bike drills/on-road riding.
 There will be a break for lunch, where we will ride to a restaurant.
 You can also pack your own lunch.
+Children under 18 are welcome, but must be accompanied by an adult.
 To see classes, click here.

 A Bicycle Rodeo is a bicycle skills event, taught on a school playground or parking lot, which provides an opportunity for kids and teens to practice and develop skills that will help them become better bicyclist and avoid typical crashes.
 Its objective is to teach children and teens the importance of seeing, being seen and remain under control at all times when riding a bicycle.
 This is achieved through a series of bicycle handling drills and simulation of traffic situations.
 Bicycle skills stations give students the opportunity to practice a variety of specific bike handling skills and procedures for operating a bike legally and more safely on the street.